Getting started with Bevy

 Feature flags

-• feedback (enabled by default): provides the in-game feedback panel and related types.
-Requires some optional UI dependencies.
+• feedback (enabled by default): provides the in-game feedback panel rendered with Bevy UI + picking.

 • panic_handler (enabled by default): capture native panics/crashes as events.